uliska/scheme-book/scheme/data-types/lists-and-pairs/accessing-pairs.md

 #### Preparing the Ground

-To start off let us create a few pairs for later reuse (so we don't have to re-type them in the REPL), at the same time taking the opportunity to practice the creation of pairs:
+To start off let us create a few pairs for later reuse (so we don't have to re-type them in the REPL), at the same time taking the opportunity to practise the creation of pairs:

 ```